-AUXILIARY POWER POINT (12VDC)
+AUXILIARY POWER POINTS (12VDC)

-Power outlet is designed for accessory plugs only.
+Power outlets are designed for accessory plugs only.
 Do not insert any other object in the power outlet as this will damage the outlet and blow the fuse.
 Do not hang any type of accessory or accessory bracket from the plug.
 Improper use of the power outlet can cause damage not covered by your warranty.